ganaraman/CDF-Workshop/README.md

   - Connection > SSH > Auth > Private key for authentication > Browse... > Select hdf-workshop.ppk
 ![Image](https://raw.githubusercontent.com/apsaltis/HDF-Workshop/master/putty.png)

-- Create a new seession called `hdf-workshop`
+- Create a new seession called `cdf-workshop`
    - For the Host Name use: centos@IP_ADDRESS_OF_EC2_NODE
    - Click "Save" on the session page before logging in